 - Fast, weekly progress monitoring of construction sites

 - Real-time surveys of residential, commercial and industrial facilities

 - Comprehensive site surveys of existing structures to be refurbished, remodelled or extended.

 It’s easy to see how SLAM mapping devices are considered a ‘disruptive technology’ in the survey industry.

 But it’s not just the built environment that benefits.
 The pre-cursor to the ZEB-1 found its birth in a complex cave system, in south-east Australia.
 From these humble beginnings, GeoSLAM products have been utilised in caves, mines, forests and open fields, globally.
+We have customers from all sectors, many of them global enterprise organisations.
 To cement our market position, we are proud to have built an international dealer network of almost 80 organisations, in over 50 countries, across all six continents.

 That’s why we are called the experts in go-anywhere mapping 3D mobile mapping technology.

 You might think that after seven years of rapid growth and development we’d be taking a break.
 But in this fast-paced, innovation hungry industry, slowing down is not an option.
 After all, our SLAM isn’t standing still, it’s constantly evolving and so are we.
 Our experienced mathematicians and SLAM developers are constantly working on the next generation of SLAM features to offer even more functionality with each release.
 And we’re going one step further than this with our in-house innovation team, headed by GeoSLAM & 3D Laser Mapping Founder, Graham Hunter (a world-renowned leader in LiDAR technologies).

 The initiative behind the foundation of the team is to cement innovation at the heart of all that GeoSLAM does, allowing us to expand our R&D capabilities, to keep delivering industry-leading products and to fortify our place at the cutting edge of global SLAM development.